Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 All the CE bounds presented this far:~\emph{standard} (\eqnref{eq:CE_bound}), \emph{parallel} (\eqnref{eq:CE_par}) and \emph{sequential} (\eqnref{eq:CE_seq});~rely solely on the structure of the single-probe channel $\cE_{\omega,t}$ encoding the parameter and its particular Kraus representation \eref{eq:Krep}.
 Thus, in order to obtain the tightest versions of these bounds one should minimize them over all equivalent Kraus representations, $\v{K'}\!=\!\m{u}\v{K}$ (with $\m u^\dag \m u \!=\!\eins$), describing the single-probe dynamics.
 Although such a gauge freedom is generally parameter dependent, i.e., $\m u\!=\! \m u(\omega)$, the operators $\alpha$ \eref{eq:alpha} and $\beta$ \eref{eq:beta} depend solely on $\m h\!:=\!\ii\, \m u^\dag \dot {\m u}$.
 Hence, it always suffices to search only through Kraus representations satisfying $\v{K}'\!=\!\v{K}$ and $\dot{\v{K}}'\!=\!\dot{\v{K}}\!-\!\ii\m{h}\v{K}$ or, in other words, any CE-based bound considered may always be optimized by simply performing its minimization over all Hermitian matrices $\m{h}$~\cite{Fujiwara:08}.

 In contrast to the sequential CE bound \eref{eq:CE_seq}, the standard \eref{eq:CE_bound} and parallel \eref{eq:CE_par} CE bounds are quadratic (convex) in $\m{h}$, and thus may be minimized numerically in a systematic manner by means of semi-definite programming (SDP) given some $\v K$~\cite{Kolodynski:12,Kolodynski:13}.
-On the other hand, when considering t (or $\delta t$ in case of \eqnref{eq:CE_seq}) to be fixed and the asymptotic limit of $N$ \eref{eq:CE_par} ($Nm$ \eref{eq:QFI(c)vs(d)}, or $k$ \eref{eq:CE_seq}), it is always optimal to set $\beta(t)\!=\!0$ in the CE bounds if possible~\footnote{Note that for any $A=A^\dagger$, $||A||=0\Leftrightarrow A=0$, so that A is the null operator.}, so that they \emph{asymptotically} become linear in $N$ ($Nm$, or $k$ respectively).
+On the other hand, when considering t (or $\delta t$ in case of \eqnref{eq:CE_seq}) to be fixed and the asymptotic limit of $N$ \eref{eq:CE_par} ($Nm$ \eref{eq:QFI(c)vs(d)}, or $k$ \eref{eq:CE_seq}), it is always optimal, if possible (contrary to the unitary case), to set $\beta(t)\!=\!0$ in the CE bounds, so that they \emph{asymptotically} become linear in $N$ ($Nm$, or $k$ respectively).
 In such a regime, as the constraint $\beta(t)\!=\!0$ is linear in $\m{h}$, one may always apply the SDP methods to minimize the remaining coefficient $4||\alpha(t)||$, which is then emergent in all the bounds~\cite{Kolodynski:12,Kolodynski:13}.